joshuamundt/Hydrophone_Project/README.md

 4. Compare the bandwidth of these three signals.
 Are they consistent with what is shown in the Wenz curve?

 #### Marnie Mammals
-According to Geoxpro, the hearing bandwidth for baleen whales is believed to range from 5 Hz to above 20 kHz [2].
+In figure 9, a marine mammal vocalizaion frequency is found in a small time window, and the bandwidth range from 800Hz to 5000Hz.
+One can claim that it comes from baleen whales becasue according to Geoxpro, the hearing bandwidth for baleen whales is believed to range from 5 Hz to above 20 kHz [2].
+It is consitant with the bandwidth in the Wenz Curve shown in figure 12.

 #### Airgun